jina-ai/jina-embeddings-v4-gguf/README.md

 > [!IMPORTANT]
 > We highly recommend to first read [this blog post for more technical details and customized llama.cpp build](https://jina.ai/news/optimizing-ggufs-for-decoder-only-embedding-models).

+> [!TIP]
+> Multimodal v4-GGUF is now available, [check out this blog post for the walkthrough](https://jina.ai/news/multimodal-embeddings-in-llama-cpp-and-gguf/).

 ## Overview